Fonemine/documentation/cpq_user.md

 * **Line Item** An entry that appears on a separate line in the Quote and describes the quantity, prices, and the discounts specific to a single product or service.
 A quote consists of many line items, one for each product or service being sold in the quote.

 * **Price Book** The basic list of products and their prices, for a specific country or geography or region.
-Price books can also be specific to specific currencies or even specific customers.
+Price books can also be specific to specific currencies or even specific customer segments or customers.
 Price Books are the starting point for CPQ Activities.

 * **Price Recurrence** In today's world of flexible pricing, one important characteristic of any price is "how often a user is charged".Price recurrence sets the time period for which the Product is charged to the Customer.
 The MobileForce CPQ Solution offers flexibility in specifying Price recurrence  from "one time" (i.e., no recurrence) to a sliding recurrence scale:  from "each minute", all the way to "yearly".